 Eating processed and packaged foods with trans fats can promote inflammation.
 Because it damages the endothelial cells lining your arteries.

-Also, vegetable oils used in most processed foods have tested unfit for regular use.
-Usually, long time consumption can cause a shift of omega-6 to omega-3 fatty acids.
+Also, vegetable oils used in most processed foods have been tested unfit for regular use.
+Usually, long-time consumption can cause a shift of omega-6 to omega-3 fatty acids.
 According to scientific studies, this condition promotes inflammation.

 Besides, excessive intake of alcohol and processed meat has inflammatory effects on the body.
 Besides, an inactive lifestyle such as sitting without exercise majorly promotes inflammation.